saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 <img src="https://www.economist.com/img/b/1280/915/90/sites/default/files/images/2018/04/blogs/graphic-detail/20180428_woc318_0.png" width="500">

-The job types that have the highest probability of becoming automated mostly do not require specific skills or training: food preparation assistants, construction workers, driver, cleaners and helpers.
-The industries with low average probability of being automated are mainly part of the service sector - education, health care, politics etc.
+The job types that have the highest probability of becoming automated mostly do not require specific skills or training: food preparation assistants, construction workers, driver, cleaners, and helpers.
+The industries with a low average probability of being automated are mainly part of the service sector - education, health care, politics, etc.

 ---